kubeovn/docs/docs/advance/overlay-with-route.en.md

 but still need Pods and external devices directly access through IP, then you can use the routing method to connect the container network and the external.

-> In this case, the Pod IP goes directly to the underlying network,
+> Only Overlay Subnets in default VPC support this method.
+In this case, the Pod IP goes directly to the underlying network,
 > which needs to disable IP checks for source and destination addresses.

 ## Prerequisites